frconor-ebook/meditations/_posts/2025-03-17-mortification.md

 We could ask Our Lord in our prayer: What little mortifications should I be practicing?
 Or talk about it in our chat.

 How do we practice this spirit of small mortifications?
-And the important thing is not just the dying to ourselves; not just the sacrifice.
+And the important thing is not just the dying to ourselves, not just the sacrifice.

 It\'s the love with which we do it.
 It\'s all about love.
 It\'s saying no to our body in order to say yes to our soul.
 God wants us to live that spirit all throughout our life.